 A soil analysis test will tell you what your soil needs to be healthy and grow healthy grass for your horse to eat.
 You should carry out a soil analysis if you want to know what to apply to your land to improve the health of your grass.

 The Forageplus soil analysis tests the balance of minerals in the soil and is particularly suited to improving pasture specifically for horses.
-The test we recommend is not carried out by conventional agronomists but is extremely successful in looking at individual pastures and optimising the soil for the healthy growth of grass suitable for horses.
+The test we recommend is not carried out by conventional agronomists but is extremely successful in looking at individual pastures and optimising the soil for the healthy growth of grass, high in nutritients, suitable for horses.

-Clients who wish to improve their pasture and paddocks may wish to carry out an equine paddock soil analysis to determine mineral status and pH.
+Clients who wish to improve their pastures and paddocks may wish to carry out an equine paddock soil analysis to determine mineral status and pH.
 Equine paddock soil tests will tell you what your soil needs to be healthy.
+Healthy soil grows healthy grass.
+Healthy grass supports and maintains much better health and resilience for horse grazing the pasture.

 Our soil analysis is based on Albrecht principles.
 These tests will allow you to determine the ratio of nutrients in the soil microbiome and what you need to add to the soil to correct mineral imbalances which will affect grass growth, health and mineral uptake.